1200wd/bitcoinlib/docs/_static/manuals.sqlcipher.rst

 Encrypt Database or Private Keys
 ================================

-If you database contains private keys it is a good idea to encrypt your data.
+If your database contains private keys it is a good idea to encrypt your data.
 This will not be done automatically.
 At the moment you have 2 options:

 - Encrypt the database with SQLCipher.
 The database is fully encrypted and you need to provide the password in the Database URI when opening the database.
 - Use a normal database but all private key data will be stored AES encrypted in the database.
-A key to encrypt and decrypt need to be provided in the Environment.
+A key to encrypt and decrypt needs to be provided in the Environment.

 Encrypt database with SQLCipher
 -------------------------------